rwbl/domoticz-plugin-tinkerforge-traffic-light/README.md

-# Domoticz Tinkerforge Plugin - TrafficLight
+# Domoticz Plugin Tinkerforge TrafficLight
+Domoticz plugin to explore how to interact with Tinkerforge Building Blocks.

 # Objectives
 * To set the color of a Tinkerforge RGB Bricklet to red, yellow or green using a Domoticz Selector Switch Device.